If you’ve ever been freaked out by anchovies, you’re not alone.

-By burying anchovies in salt, drowning them in olive oil, or even leaving them in a well-aged wooden barrel, you can create a range of ingredients that can take any meal to the stratosphere.
+There are lots of way to cook with anchovies.
+You can bury them in salt, drown them in olive oil, or even leave them in a well-aged wooden barrel.
+Then, you can create a range of ingredients that can take any meal to the stratosphere.
 All you need is a little faith.

 Take tomato sauce, for instance.
-While dousing your penne in red juice that smells like a fishmongers bin is at the top of nobody’s menu, in moderation, the addition of a few diced anchovy fillets creates a depth of salty flavour that makes seasoning your dinner as simple as opening a tomato tin.
+While dousing your penne in red juice that smells like a fishmongers bin is at the top of nobody’s menu, in moderation, the addition of a few diced anchovy fillets creates a depth of salty flavour.
+And it's sure to make seasoning your dinner as simple as opening a tomato tin.

 Finely chop the fillets, add them to your pan at the beginning and watch as they evaporate into a puddle of seriously savoury flavour.
 It’s this impact - delivered without any overly fishy side-effects - that makes anchovies such an important ally in the kitchen.